 For this job I used:

 The first step was to strip the top.
-I did this using a Black & Decket mouse sander to remove most of the paint and primer, then finishing along the grain of course using 320 grit 3M gold sandpaper to remove any scratches left by the orbital sander.
+I did this using a Black & Decket mouse sander to remove most of the paint and primer, then finishing along the grain of course using 320 grit 3M gold sandpaper to remove any scratches left by the sander.

 I carefully re-routed the pickup cavities a fraction larger so that I could get the pickups in without fear of chipping the new finish.
 This was the most nerve-wracking part of the job – nobody wants a router slip on a vintage Les Paul!